 Rural households with no cultivable land have to mainly depend on their income from farm or non-farm employment.
 Farm employment may be agricultural wage labour or farming.
-On the other hand non-farm employment may be different types.
+On the other hand, non-farm employment may be of different types.
 The landless households have no or little scope of earning from farming.
-Few households may be involved themselves as share cropper but this source of income may not cover year round food and non-food expenditure.
-Partly s/he has to depend on direct labour selling either farm or non-farm sector.
-In a household there may be one or more earning members of whom one may be full timing non-farm employee and others may be full time farm employee and vice versa.
-Rural landless non-farm households who have no monthly basis employment on professional, managerial or technical job have to depend on employment on daily wage or earning basis.
+A few households may be involved as share cropper but this source of income may not cover their year round food and non-food expenditure.
+Partly s/he has to depend on direct labour selling to either farm or non-farm sector.
+In a household there may be one or more earning members of whom one may be full time non-farm employee and others may be full time farm employee and vice versa.

+Rural landless non-farm households who have no monthly basis employment in professional, managerial or technical job have to depend on employment on daily wage basis.
 These types of households have to meet their daily expenses from their daily income.
 Their daily income depends on daily employment availability either on farm or non-farm sector.
-Availability of farm wage employment does not remain same in all the months as because of seasonal nature of the the farm production.
-On the other hand, non-farm employment availability also depends on seasonal factors but it is not so flexible.
+Availability of farm wage employment does not remain the same in all the months as because of seasonal nature of the the farm production.
+On the other hand, non-farm employment availability also depends on seasonal factors.
 Rural landless household's employment availability also depends on the earning members of the households.
-Rural landless non-farm households were classified on pure landless non-farm households and mixed landless non-farm households on the basis of farm and non-farm earning members.
+Rural landless non-farm households are classified as pure landless non-farm households and mixed landless non-farm households on the basis of farm and non-farm earning members.
 If all the earning members of the households are non-farm employee then the households are termed as pure non-farm households.
 If any one of the earning members of the households is farm employee then the households are termed as mixed non-farm households.
-Landless non-farm households were also classified as farm related and other non-farm households.
-Farm related non-farm households are those households who's earning were engaged in farm related non-farm activities, like hen trade, rice processing and selling, blacksmith, hotel boy, rice haller owner, pita and bara maker and vegetable shopkeepers etc. Other non-farm households meaning households having earning members not directly related to farm activities.
-Other non-farm household's profession includes carpenter, mason, tailor, home garments, rickshawa puller, van driver and grocery shopkeepers etc.
+Landless non-farm households can also be classified as farm related and other non-farm households.
+Farm related nonfarm households are those households that are engaged in farm related non-farm activities, like hen trade, rice processing and selling, blacksmith, hotel boy, rice haller owner, pita and bara maker and vegetable shopkeepers etc. Other non-farm households may have earning members not directly related to farm activities.
+Their profession includes carpenter, mason, tailor, home garments, rickshaw puller, van driver and grocery shopkeepers etc.

-Employment availability between farm and non-farm workers and wage rate varies over time.
-In rural areas farm workers employment availability always depends on the production of farm products like crop, vegetable and other cereals.
-The farm workers are only skill on farm activities have no or limited skill on non-farm activities and for this reason they have no or limited options to shift their profession during the lean season.
-Genderwise employment opportunity and wage rate also varied.
-Non-farm employment availability and wage rate also varied as per typology of non-farm employment and gender.
+Employment availability of farm and non-farm workers and their wage rate vary over time.
+In rural areas farm workers' employment availability always depends on the production of farm products like crop, vegetable and other cereals.
+The farm workers are only skilled in farm activities and have no or limited skill in non-farm activites, and for this reason they have no or limited options to shift their profession during the lean season.
+Genderwise employment opportunity and wage rate also vary.
+Non-farm employment availability and wage rate also vary as per typology of non-farm employment and gender.